Get to know top consultancies, and stay up to date on current career events and job offers.

 Increasingly, consultancies are looking favorably upon entrepreneurial activities and experiences.
 This is partly because industry incumbents (clients) are becoming increasingly aware of the threat of rapid changes in their industries due to smaller competitors, but also because this is a clear signal of favorable characteristics for consulting, such as work ethic and creative problem-solving skills.

-Whilst big brands and entrepreneurial efforts are beneficial, they do not carry as much value as your EQ and IQ.
+Whilst big firms and entrepreneurial efforts are beneficial, they do not carry as much value as your EQ and IQ.
 You also cannot control the names and experiences on your CV at this point, but you can control how you portray those experiences on the page.
 Use any components involved in the experience in which you can highlight your IQ and EQ clearly and concisely.

 You may think that you can just use your regular CV as a consulting resume.
 If you do so, you will most likely fail the CV screening.
 Regular resumes are highly different from consulting resumes.
 They focus on the input, such as what you have done in a company, whereas consulting resumes focus on the output, i.e., what exactly you have achieved during your position in the particular company.